 - the employment conditions are at least on par with Swedish collective agreements or that which is customary within the occupation or industry.
 In addition to a salary, the employment conditions also include insurance.
 These requirements also apply to the previous four months

-- you offer employment in which the monthly salary is at least SEK 13,000 before tax.
+- the employment must be of such an extent that monthly salary is at least SEK 13,000 before tax.
 These requirements also apply to the previous four months

 - the appropriate trade union has been given the opportunity to make a statement about the employment conditions.